nfoxdev/nfCustomEnvHelper/README.md

   - List Files ( F11 )
   - Toggle desktop/active window ( F12 )

+note:
+ Run this utility as many times as you need for a given folder to recreate/fix the shortcut or update to a newer version

 If you have a common config routine you want to run on all your projects, just include it in "afterstartup".